AndyFHWN/CLIMB_PSU/README.md

  - side x+/A pin 17: SCL2
  - side x+/A pin 18: SDA2

-The adress of CC1 is 0x55 and the adress of CC2 is 0xAA.
-To receive the data vector from CC1/2 one has to send the adress of one of the CC and then the register number of the data vector.
-The strucure of the data vector is shown at the end of the README.
-The relevant section in the firmware for I2C communiction for CC1 is in the file "InterruptVector_init.c" beginning from line 836 and for CC2 'twi.c" from line 27 on.
+The address of CC1 is 0x55 and the address of CC2 is 0xAA.
+To receive the data vector from CC1/2 one has to send the address of one of the CC and then the register number of the data vector.
+The stucture of the data vector is shown at the end of the README.
+The relevant section in the firmware for I2C communication for CC1 is in the file "InterruptVector_init.c" beginning from line 836 and for CC2 'twi.c" from line 27 on.

 Example of an Arduino sketch used to read out the datavector:
   CC2_address = 0xAA;